-Propet Wash & Wear Slip-On Walking Shoes (Men & Women)
+Propet Wash And Wear Shoes

 This is the first pair of shoes on the list that are specifically designed for women.
 They also come from Propet and we’ve already mentioned what an excellent brand this is for seniors.

 The slip-on design of these shoes is a big bonus because it means you spend less time bent over trying to tie the shoes.
 Of course, it also means you need to get the perfect size for you or your foot will shift around while you’re walking.

 The W3851 shoe is extremely lightweight and it’s machine washable.
 It has a nylon collar that can stretch when you’re putting the shoe on and return to its normal size to keep it secure.

 With a name like Dr. Comfort, you know that they mean business.
 The Endurance is the men’s shoe while the Spirit is for women.
 Aside from the name, these shoes are essentially identical.

 The first thing you’ll notice is that they don’t look like shoes for seniors.
 Aside from the Velcro strap, they look just like your average, stylish walking shoe that any of today’s youth would be glad to wear.
 But don’t let that fool you.

 The main advantages of these shoes are its lightweight design, its breathable mesh, and how firmly it fits.
 The sizing department did a great job with the Endurance and the Spirit.

-Hush Puppies Gil Shoes (Men)
+Hush Puppies Gil Lightweight Shoes

 Sorry ladies, but this award-winning walking shoe is designed for men only.
 It has that classical loafer design that we all love.
 It uses only a single Velcro strap, but it’s extra large and creates a very firm binding.

 On the inside is a standard removable insole.
 It’s decent enough by itself, but you’ll likely want to replace it with a special orthotic insert.

 The Gil slip-on shoe is very simplistic overall, but it doesn’t need anything fancy to get the job done.
 All of its features have safety and comfort in mind.
 What else could you possibly want from a walking shoe for senior men?
 Let’s save the bells and whistles for the young kids.

-New Balance WW813 (Women’s) Walking Shoes
+New Balance 813 Walking Shoes

 Not every shoe needs a fancy name to get the job done.
 The WW813 may not be catchy, but if you’re a senior, you’re a woman, and you walk around, then it’s a purchase that you should seriously consider.